-- 1. If an activation occurs and fire, smoke and/or a burning odor is present: - Leave the room, closing the door behind you. - Pull the Fire Alarm Pull Box located at the building exits. - Evacuate the building. - Call 911 to report the fire, or possible
+- 1. If an activation occurs and fire, smoke and/or a burning odor is present: - Leave the room, closing the door behind you. - Pull the Fire Alarm Pull Box located at the building exits. - Evacuate the building. - Call 911 or KSU Police at ext.
+666 or dial 470-578-6666 to report the fire, or possible fire.

-- fire.
 Be prepared to give location, name, and phone number if possible. - 2.
-If an activation occurs and there is NO evidence of any fire, smoke and/or a burning odor. - Leave the room and close the door behind you. - Call 911 from a safe location to give report, and then meet the responding Fire Department in a safe location outside of your room.
+If an activation occurs and there is NO evidence of any fire, smoke and/or a burning odor. - Leave the room and close the door behind you. - Call 911 or KSU Police at ext.
+6666 or dial 470-578-6666 from a safe location to give report, and then meet the responding Fire Department in a safe location outside of your room.
 Note: the Fire Department responds to all fire alarms, including single smoke detector activation in a room whether the building fire alarm system is activated or not. - If you subsequently discover evidence of fire, smoke and/or burning odor, follow steps outlined in step 1.